 In order to make further progress either analytically or numerically it is necessary to assume some form for the noise correlation function $R(t-t')$.
-Let us consider a white noise correlation function $R(t-t') = \delta(t-t')$.
+Let us consider a white-noise correlation function $R(t-t') = \delta(t-t')$.
 Immediately we can perform both integrations in Eq.~\eqref{var-H},

-While most terms decay, we can see that there are terms that are actually growing as $\sim t^2$ (or $t^4$ relative to $H_D(t)^2$).
+While most terms decay, we can see that there are terms that are actually growing as $\sim t^2$ [or $t^4$ relative to $H_D(t)^2$].
 These results can be trusted up to the time $t \sim T_{\text{NP}}$ at which $\delta H$ becomes comparable with $H_D$, a condition that we can estimate by

 which gives